Event Planning Website SEO Tips

 - If you’re offering your event planning services in a specific geographic area, don’t try and compete for the very general and competitive phrase “event planning.”
 Narrow your keyword phrases further by being more specific.
 For example, by including the areas you serve: “Event planning Seattle” or “Atlanta event planning.”

-If you stick with the 8 basics I’ve shared here, you’ll be further ahead than many of your competitors’.
+It also helps build your reputation, so if you stick with these 8 steps I’ve shared here, you’ll be further ahead than most of your competition.